 Beaches in Iceland are mesmerizing, powerful, beautiful, and should be on everyone’s bucket list.
 If you are planning a trip to the popular arctic country, Icelandic beaches should not be missed.
-These beaches are unique and unlike any other in the world so before visiting there are a few important things to know to make the most out of your experience.
+Unlike other destinations, the beach in Iceland can get quite cold and Iceland beaches can actually become dangerous!
+These beaches in Iceland are unique and unlike any other in the world so before visiting there are a few important things to know to make the most out of your experience.

 5 Things To Know About Beaches In Iceland